remiz-org/remiz/README.md

 Remiz is open source (MIT licensed), cross platform, fast and fully customizable with TOML configurations file.

+## How to get started

+The best place to learn about Remiz is by browsing the documentation website : [https://remiz-org.github.io/remiz/](https://remiz-org.github.io/remiz/).

 ## About the .pack file format

-Remiz format is based on the Multi-Layer Archive ([MLA](https://github.com/ANSSI-FR/MLA)).
+Remiz format is based on the open Multi-Layer Archive ([MLA](https://github.com/ANSSI-FR/MLA)).
 Thus, .pack file format supports compression and encryption out of the box.

+## Contribution

+Your contribution is highly appreciated.
+Do not hesitate to open an issue or a pull request.
+Note that any contribution submitted for inclusion in the project will be licensed according to the terms given in [LICENSE](LICENSE).

+## Disclaimer
+This SOFTWARE PRODUCT is provided by THE PROVIDER "as is" and "with all faults."
+THE PROVIDER makes no representations or warranties of any kind concerning the safety, suitability, lack of viruses, inaccuracies, typographical errors, or other harmful components of this SOFTWARE PRODUCT.
+There are inherent dangers in the use of any software, and you are solely responsible for determining whether this SOFTWARE PRODUCT is compatible with your equipment and other software installed on your equipment.
+You are also solely responsible for the protection of your equipment and backup of your data, and THE PROVIDER will not be liable for any damages you may suffer in connection with using, modifying, or distributing this SOFTWARE PRODUCT.